US accuses China of trying to steal data on coronavirus vaccine - .

 As a consequence of the health crisis, the tension between Washington and Beijing has also increased, as the US government feeds the hypothesis of China’s responsibility in the spread of the pandemic for allegedly “hiding” information about the “severity” of the coronavirus, by that President Donald Trump refers to as the “Chinese virus”.

-Under the legal authority that Trump granted them almost two years ago, both agencies have the power to infiltrate Chinese networks to orchestrate response cyberattacks, although it is currently unknown whether any have finally been carried out.
+Under the legal authority granted to them by Trump nearly two years ago, the two agencies have the power to infiltrate Chinese networks to orchestrate response cyberattacks, although it is currently unknown whether any have finally been carried out.

 The North American country is the current epicenter of the pandemic, leading worldwide both the number of infections and the number of deaths.

-And he considered that this type of information can be used to achieve geopolitical advantages or financial gains, so the announcement on Wednesday by the United States “is crucial.”
+And he considered that this type of information can be used to achieve geopolitical advantages or financial gains, making the US warning on Wednesday “crucial.”
 “Just as the medical community protects patient data, advances in research must also be safeguarded,” he said.

 .